Brand identity: Ways of thinking and doing

 Zooma-colour-guide-from-brand-kit

 Your chosen font and typography shall be a consistent logo, website, emails, and any documents your company creates.
-The most successful brands keep the same typeface and typestyle throughout all aspects of their company's.
+The most successful brands keep the same typeface and typestyle throughout their company.

 Templates